Angela from Los Angeles

-Her friend started to object, but Angela raised a slender, perfectly manicured hand and silenced her.
+Her friend started to object, but Angela raised a slender, perfectly manicured hand and made her stop.

 Angela from Los Angeles looked up at the TV and sighed.
 She drank off the rest of her cocktail.
 “Next month I’ll be thirty-one,” she said.
 “How did that happen?”

 She said it to no one in particular.
-She said it with a peculiar sadness in her voice.
-She sat there watching the basketball game.
+She said it with a peculiar sadness.
+She sat there watching the basketball game, not registering it.
 After awhile she turned to me and said, “Who’s winning?”

-It was the first time she had spoken to me all night, although I’d been sitting there all along, privy to all her conversations.
+It was the first time she had spoken to me, although I’d been sitting next to her for more than an hour.

 I wanted to get that number.
-I wanted to send her a text message.
-I wanted to give her the answer to both of the questions she had just asked.
+I wanted to send her a text.
+I wanted to give her the answer to both of her questions.